 Thousands of words have been written about what race is best in World of Warcraft.
 Honestly?
 Much of it comes down to what you end up preferring.
 Experimentation is key.

 Consider this an overview of what to expect, giving you an idea of the pros and cons of each race, but don't expect any one race to be the best of the bunch.
-World of Warcraft Classic is a pretty well balanced game and each race has its perks.
+World of Warcraft Classic and TBC Classic are pretty well balanced and each race has its perks.

 A hardy race of small yet tough folk from the Khaz Modan continent in the Eastern Kingdoms, Dwarves are ideal for players keen to embrace that Lord of the Rings feel that fantasy MMOs can easily encapsulate.